mvolkmann/blog/src/alfred.md

 - sleep
 - trash - to view contents

+## System Preferences

+To open the System Preferences app, open the Alfred search box, enter "system p" and press the return key.
+To open it on a specific pane, enter the beginning of the pane name and press the return key.
+For example, "disp" for the Display pane,
+"keyb" for the Keyboard pane, and "gen" for the General pane.

 ## Terminal

 To run a command in a terminal window, enter "> {command}"